containers/podman-desktop/CONTRIBUTING.md

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

+### Review process

+1. Submit your PR
+2. Reviewers are assigned by GitHub to two Podman Desktop developers
+3. PR's require 1 LGTM / Approval (2 if it's a large code change)

+> **_NOTE:_** If your PR hasn't been merged in an appropriate amount of time, ping the two developers assigned to the issue with `@`

 ## Continuous Integration

 All pull requests and branch-merges automatically run: